🚨 Exciting News! 🚨 We’re Hiring! Open Positions in Our Lab 🔬📚

 Our lab embraces and promotes diversity, equity, and inclusion.
 We base our strengths in teamwork, and believe that the most efficient way to achieve goals is though the collective search and discussion of ideas and approaches.

-Interested in a postdoctoral position?
-Send us an email describing your background and scientific interests, and why you are interested in our lab.
-Please also include contact information for 3 references.
+Contact us!
+Please send us an email at diego.fernandez@cchmc.org describing your background and scientific interests, and why you are interested in our lab.
+If possible, also include contact information for 3 references.

 diego.fernandez@cchmc.org